munificent/craftinginterpreters/book/calls-and-functions.md

 The current chunk is always the chunk owned by the function we're in the middle of compiling.
 Next, we need to actually create that function.
-Previously, the VM passed a Chunk into the compiler for it to fill with code.
+Previously, the VM passed a Chunk to the compiler which filled it with code.
 Instead, the compiler will create and return a function that contains the compiled top-level code -- which is all we support right now -- of the user's program.

+### Creating functions at compile time

 We start threading this through in `compile()`, which is the main entry point into the compiler: